krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Command line
 {: #how-to-cl }

-One of the easiest ways of running Async-profiler is using the command line.
-In directory with the profiler you just need to execute
+One of the easiest ways of running the async-profiler is using the command line.
+You just need to execute the following in the profiler folder:

 ```shell
 ./profiler.sh -e <event type> -d <duration in seconds> \